 Who are those people who attend your mastermind group or class but never talk (or who friend you on Facebook or Twitter, but never respond)?
 And how do you get them talking?

-Back in the mid-90s when I first went online via CompuServe (remember those days??), we noticed that for every 1 person who was interacting in the message forum, another 10 were logging on and reading the message threads, but never interacting.
-Back then, we called them “lurkers” — people who didn’t participate actively in discussions.
+Back in the mid-90s when I first went online via CompuServe (remember those days??), we noticed that for every 10 people looking at the message forum, one person was interacting and the other 9 were logging on and reading the message threads, but never interacting.
+Back then, we called them “lurkers” — people who didn’t participate actively in discussions, and this 10:1 lurker ratio was commonplace back then.

-Fast forward 20 years, and we find that Lurker Ratio of 10:1 still exists – in online message forums, in my video classes and webinars, in mastermind groups, and any other place where groups of people congregate offline and online.
+Fast forward 25 years, and we find that Lurker Ratio of 10:1 still exists – in online message forums, in my classes and webinars, in mastermind groups, and any other place where groups of people congregate offline and online.

 In some places, especially Facebook, LinkedIn, Twitter, and other online social media forums, the lurker ratio is closer to 100:1 — for every 1 person who participates, there are 100 people just reading and absorbing the conversation.

 Jakob Nielsen calls it Participation Inequality.
-I see it most often with “virtual” groups of people who meet online or through teleconference or video conference meetings.
+I see it most often with “virtual” groups of people who meet online or through video conference meetings.

 But here is what I think is most important:

-We ALL have something to add to a conversation — our feelings, our experiences, our knowledge, our questions.
+We all have something to add to a conversation — our feelings, our experiences, our knowledge, our questions.
 What comes from within counts for a lot with me.
-I love when people leave comments on my blog and when they interact in my classes.
+I love when people leave comments on my blog, interact in my classes, or join the discussion in a mastermind group meeting.

-In your business, you want to build connections and relationships with your customers, students, group members, and your entire audience.
+In your business, you want to build connections and relationships with your customers and your entire audience.
 Being aware of the lurker ratio when you’re using social media for marketing — as well as in your classes, groups and online message forums — will help you gauge the quality of your connections and relationships.

 For all types of classes and mastermind groups, here are some guidelines:

 - In live, in-person classes and mastermind groups, the lurker ratio is much better.
 There’s something about being face-to-face in a sharing environment (especially with a good teacher or mastermind group Facilitator) that brings people out of their shells and encourages them to participate.
-In my live classes and groups, I’d say that for every 100 people who attend, 30-40 will be lurkers.
+In my live classes and groups, I’d say that for every 100 people who attend, 30 will be lurkers.
+10:7 isn’t a bad ratio!

 - The larger the group, the larger the lurker ratio.
-Social psychologists call this phenomenon social loafing.
+Social psychologists call this the social loafing phenomenon.

 - The longer the event, class or program, the lower the lurker ratio.
-(Sometimes it takes while to get people warmed up.)
+Sometimes it takes while to get people warmed up.
+They might not begin to participate actively in the discussions until they get a feel for the others in the meeting.

 - If you want high participation in your classes and mastermind groups, you have to build in interaction into your plan.
 Don’t wing it: plan it.
 Design discussion-starter questions that get the group talking within the first five minutes of every meeting.